mkronvold/tmcpull/README.md

 add --csv for csv output
 add --csv --look to convert csv to a table (that is markdown compatible)

 assumes you've already logged into tmc via api token.
-Try '''tanzu login'''
+Try `tanzu login`

-feel free to make suggestions for other tables that the command '''tanzu mission-control --help''' can pull
+feel free to make suggestions for other tables that the command `tanzu mission-control --help` can pull